 @splitQueryon record-parent table-bound fields is redundant but not rejected.classifyChildFieldOnResultTypenever inspects the directive on these fields; record-parent children are DataLoader-batched unconditionally. -

-@recordtypes feed straight into the resolver.
-The@servicereturn type is bound to the@recordclass, and the framework projects through it without an extra round trip.
+@servicereturn type is the binding, and the framework projects through it without an extra round trip.

 See also